Feel like a fraud? Don't let LinkedIn fool you

 Social media - friend or foe?

-We’re coming round to the double-edged sword of social media.
+We’re coming around to the double-edged sword of social media.

 Facebook is a wonderful way to keep in touch with friends but we know it can lead to FOMO as you scroll through engagements, Maldives holidays and expensive new homes.